[Home ] [Archive]

 Sci J Iranshahr Univ Med Sci 2023, 2(1): 13-18 Back to browse issues page

-A Review of the Clinical Application of the Johnson's Behavioral System Model and the Challenges of Its Application in Nursing
+The Clinical Application of the Johnson's Behavioral System Model and the Challenges of its Application in Nursing; a Systematic Review

 1- “Student Research Committee” and “Department of Nursing, School of Nursing and Midwifery”, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran